540co/ads-bpa/README.md

 * created the #18FAgileBPA hashtag and encouraged all bidders to join our conversation on Twitter

-* live-streamed video of our work on Meerkat and Periscope (and published them to YouTube)
+* live-streamed video of our work on Meerkat and Periscope (published to YouTube)

 ![<Whiteboarding_Session>](./server/docs/other/Whiteboarding_Session.jpg)